Lindronics/skipper-reference/skipper_reference.typ

 When in the waters of a different country to the one the boat is registered in, host country's flag must be hoisted.
 This is called the courtesy flag.
 It is to be hoisted on the starbord spreader and should be higher than the ensign and other flags.

+= Weather

+== Swell

+A wave can capsize the boat if it is higher than $1/3$ of the boat length, is a breaking wave, and reaches the boat abeam.

 = Boat knowledge

 == Rigs and sails